munichpavel/fake-data-for-learning/README.md

 # array([0])
 ```

-Combine into a Bayesian network.
-Sample and calculate the probability mass function of each sample.
+Combine into a Bayesian network; sample and calculate the probability mass function of each sample:

 ```python
 from fake_data_for_learning.fake_data_for_learning import FakeDataBayesianNetwork